Chilled water: Utility generated

 The chilled water, having absorbed heat from the air, is sent via return lines back to the utility facility, where the process described in the previous section occurs.
 Utility generated chilled water eliminates the need for chillers and cooling towers at the property, reduces capital outlays and eliminates ongoing maintenance costs.
 The physical space saved can also become rentable, increasing revenue.

 Utility supplied chilled water has been used successfully since the 1960s in many cities, and technological advances in the equipment, controls and trenchless installation have increased efficiency and lowered costs.

 The advantage of utility-supplied chilled water is based on economy of scale.
 A utility can operate one large system more economically than a customer can operate the individual system in one building.
 The utility's system also has back-up capacity to protect against sudden outages.
 The cost of such "insurance" is also markedly lower than what it would be for an individual structure.

 The use of utility supplied chilled water is most cost effective when it is designed into the building's infrastructure or when chiller/cooling tower equipment must be replaced.
-Commercial customers often lower their air conditioning costs from 10-20% by purchasing chilled water.
+Commercial customers often lower their air conditioning costs from 10 to 20% by purchasing chilled water.